Mistakes were made… with links.

 - It presupposes that the student has a device to click with.
-A student that relies on a screen is not using a mouse.
+A student that relies on a screen reader is not using a mouse.

 - Too many “click here[s]” doesn’t allow the student to differentiate between the links.
 For example: Click here, here, and here to learn about PowerPoints, Word documents, and images.

 - “Click here” is a useless description when taken out context.
 Those relying on screen readers will not know where the link leads and if it’s the content they’re look for.

-A screen readers will provide a summary list of links that are on a page (e.g., course shell page, Word document) so that the student can go through the list of available links and click on the one they are looking for.
-Watch the video to see what happens with the link on says, “click here”.
+A screen reader provides a summary list of links that are on a page.
+The student can go through the list of links and click on the one they are looking for.
+Watch the video to see what happens when we use, “click here” language.